-Formally, product quality can be defined as the minimum condition or the threshold of product attributes that a firm must meet when offering its products/services in competitive markets (Rust, Moorman, and Dickson 2002; Vargo and Lusch 2004; Zeithaml, Parasuraman, and Berry 1990).
-Prior studies have established that a firm's ability to provide a superior product/service quality is critical for its long-term survival and success (e.g., Buzzell, Gale, and Sultan 1975; Mittal et al. 2005; Rust, Moorman, and Dickson 2002).
+Formally, product quality can be defined as the minimum condition or the threshold of product attributes that a firm has to meet when offering its products/service in competitive markets (Rust et al. 2002; Vargo and Lusch 2004; Zeithaml, Parasuraman, and Berry 1990).

+Prior studies have established that a firm's ability to provide superior product/service quality is critical for its long term survival and success (e.g., Buzzell, Gale, and Sultan 1975; Mittal et al. 2005; Rust et al. 2002).

-In a similar fashion to CSR, we measure product quality by FAMA ratings in 2001, 2002, and 2003 (published in 2002, 2003, and 2004) as the underlying indicators.
-Again, because of the reverse causality between financial performance and FAMA ratings, we control for this bias and obtain clean measures for product quality and innovativeness capability by employing the same residual approach as in the case of CSR (e.g., Roberts and Dowling 2002).
+In a similar fashion to CSR, product quality was measured by FAMA ratings in 2001, 2002, 2003 (but published in 2002, 2003, and 2004) as the underlying indicators.
+Again, because of the reverse causality concern between financial performance and FAMA ratings, we control for this bias and obtain clean measures for product quality and innovativeness capability by employing the same residual approach as in the case of CSR (e.g., Roberts and Dowling 2002).

-Innovativeness capability is a firm's ability to apply its internal knowledge stock to produce new technology, new products/services, and other new fronts (Drucker 1993; Griffin and Hauser 1996).
-According to exploration learning theory (March 1991), innovation is also critical for the survival and success of organizations because dynamic markets constantly shake out the players that lack capabilities to explore new market opportunities (Gatignon and Xuereb 1997; Schumpeter 1934).
-Similar to product quality, we measure the latent variable of a firm's innovativeness capability by using its Fortune ratings in 2001, 2002, and 2003 from FAMA (published in 2002, 2003, and 2004) as three separate indicators underlying this construct.
+Innovativeness capability is defined as a firm's ability to apply its internal knowledge stock to produce new technology, new products/services, and other new fronts (Drucker 1993; Griffin and Hauser 1996).
+According to exploration learning theory (March 1991), innovation is also critical for the survival and success of organizations because dynamic markets constantly shake out those players who lack capabilities to explore new market opportunities (Gatignon and Xuereb 1997; Schumpeter 1934).
+Similar to product quality, we measured the latent variable of a firm's innovativeness capability by using its Fortune ratings in 2001, 2002, 2003 years from FAMA (but published in 2002, 2003, and 2004) as three separate indicators underlying this construct.
 Prior research has employed this data source to measure companies' innovativeness capability (Cho and Pucik 2005).